JuliaLang/julia/doc/stdlib/parallel.rst

    Environment variables :

-   If the master process fails to establish a connection with a newly launched worker within 60.0 seconds, the worker treats it a fatal situation and terminates.
+   If the master process fails to establish a connection with a newly launched worker within 60.0 seconds, the worker treats it as a fatal situation and terminates.
 This timeout can be controlled via environment variable ``JULIA_WORKER_TIMEOUT``\ .
-The value of ``JULIA_WORKER_TIMEOUT`` on the master process, specifies the number of seconds a newly launched worker waits for connection establishment.
+The value of JULIA_WORKER_TIMEOUT` on the master process specifies the number of seconds a newly launched worker waits for connection establishment.

 .. function:: addprocs(manager::ClusterManager; kwargs...) -> List of process identifiers